Staff Profile

 Teaching

 I predominantly teach across the specialist modules for the BSc Sport and Exercise Therapy course.
-I lead modules in Sports Injury Prevention and Rehabilitation and Return to Sport.
-I am also heavily involved with the employability and career development of students and lead the MSc/MArt Placement module which helps to bridge the gap between study and working life.
+I lead modules in Strength and Conditioning, Sports Injury Prevention and Rehabilitation and Return to Sport.
+I am also heavily involved with the employability and career development of students and lead the Better Me initiative within the department.

 Research

-My research area explores the impact that biological maturation has on the development of young athletes, primarily footballers.
-I am particularly keen on developing new knowledge around the nature and causation of growth related injuries in young athletes and developing guidelines for professionals on how we may reduce the occurrence of these injuries.
-I work closely with local, national and international sports clubs and organisations to help improve coach knowledge and awareness of these issues and aim to have a lasting impact on the development pathway of academy football.
+My research area explores how the changes associated with biological maturation impact sports performance and injury risk.
+I am particularly keen on developing knowledge around managing the adolescent growth-spurt in young athletes and producing 'best practice' guidelines for professionals on how we can enhance youth development to reduce early-maturing bias and growth-related injury.
+I work closely with local, national and international sports organisations to help improve coach knowledge and awareness of these issues and aim to have a lasting impact on the development pathways in sport.

 Recent publications